w3c/webcodecs/explainer.md

 An **AudioTrackReader** converts a MediaStreamTrack into a ReadableStream of DecodedAudioPacket.

-An **AudioEncoder** is a TransformStream from DecodeAudioPacket to EncodedAudioPacket.
+An **AudioEncoder** is a TransformStream from DecodedAudioPacket to EncodedAudioPacket.

 An **AudioDecoder** is a TransformStream from EncodedAudioPacket to DecodedAudioPacket.